onoja123/guess/README.md

-Simple guess game using javascript
+A guessing game using javascript